learnrelay/learnrelay/content/mutations/mutation-types.md

 }
 ```

 We set `pokemon` in `fieldIDs` to `this.props.pokemonId`.
-Like this we say, that the node `pokemon` in the mutation query response denotes the data item in the Relay cache with id `this.props.pokemonId`.
+This way we say that the node `pokemon` in the mutation query response denotes the data item in the Relay cache with id `this.props.pokemonId`.

 Check the `UpdatePokemonPayload` of the `updatePokemonMutation` to find the exact names you have to use.

+> Note that this type can be used for more than just updates.
+For example, we could make Relay aware of the creation of a node with FIELDS_CHANGE, just like with RANGE_ADD.
+Specifying that will most of the times be easier with FIELDS_CHANGE, but will also be less performant.

 ## NODE_DELETE